 In some countries renting a car and driving is the best way to go, but even with a good GPS system, this scenario is difficult for solo travelers.
 I’ve driven solo in Italy, Germany, Spain, New Zealand, and South Africa and admittedly scared myself more times than I care to recall….
 Rental cars carry many challenges.

 Most larger European cities have horrific traffic congestion but efficient public transportation systems.
-It may take a few days to figure things out, but in the long run public transportation is the easiest most cost-effective way to get around big cities.
+It may take you a few days to figure things out, but in the long run public transportation is the easiest most cost-effective way to get around big cities.
 If you’re rich you can hire a taxi or limo.
-You might end up waiting in bottlenecked gridlocked traffic for hours on the way to your destination.
+Even so, you might end up waiting in bottlenecked gridlocked traffic for hours on the way to your destination.
 For long-term travel an inexpensive transportation pass helps you get in touch with “real” locals.

 Heed this note of caution.
 Traveling on packed public transportation during busy commute hours isn’t a great idea, especially if you’ve been out all day and are feeling tired.
 Clever thieves and pickpockets know what they’re doing and can spot their most vulnerable targets easily.
 You can be sure that they won’t show you any mercy.